 Is the Y offering any online fitness options to members?

 Yes, all Y members are encouraged to access our virtual workouts.
-Stay fit at home with free exercise videos and resources on Y360 and MOSSA MOVE.
+Stay fit at home with free exercise videos and resources on Y360, MOSSA MOVE and Youtube.
+Be sure to visit the Pen Bay YMCA's new Youtube channel today!
+New workouts are uploaded daily!

 What happens if I am interested in registering for Summer Camp during the facility closure?